Regional programming - Vancouver Coastal

 Registration: Please call the First Link® Dementia Helpline at 1-800-936-6033.

-Family caregiver series (Cantonese) | A three-part education series for family members who are caring for a person living with dementia that covers understanding dementia, communication and behaviour, as well as planning for the future and self-care for caregivers.
+Family caregiver series (English) | A three-part education series for family members who are caring for a person living with dementia.
+Topics include:

 Vancouver: Location provided upon registration.